 Georgia does not require licensing of private process servers.
 There is a certification process that facilitates authority to serve in cases from specific courts on an annual basis, rather than a per case basis.
 Certification of process servers in Georgia is defined in O.C.G.A.
 9-11-4.1

 AcademyGPPS offers affordable online classes that can be taken at your own pace, and on your schedule.
-The pre-certification course is $150, and the continuing education course is $75.
+Their classes are fully accredited by the GA JC/AOC, and are listed as an approved education provider at their website JC/AOC The pre-certification course is $180, and the continuing education course is $75.
 Please visit their website for more details to encourage your venture into this exciting field!

 M. Anne Lane